Healthcare Project Management: Objectives, Models, and Team Requirements

 Designers ensure that they follow the workflow suggested by the business analysts and design the UI/UX that mimics that workflow.

-They first prepare the wireframes on paper or on a tool and then prepare the final design.
 Their most important role is making sure of a good user experience in addition to good design.

-As you might already know, developers code your healthcare app/software.
 They code the front end and back end of the product.
-They integrate API and create a complex database.

-Healthcare-specific developers keep technical requirements of healthcare compliance into mind and build a compliant product.
-They make sure there is no security/privacy gap and interoperability issue.
+Healthcare-specific developers keep the technical requirements of healthcare compliance in mind and build a compliant product.

-Once the healthcare digital product is ready, it needs to be tested for any possible bug within the functionality, API, UI, database etc.
+Once the healthcare digital product is ready, it needs to be tested for any possible bug within the functionality, API, UI, database, etc.

 Healthcare QA testers utilize either manual or automated testing approaches to test the product.

-And in automated testing, testers write the script (code) in an automated testing tool which later tests the healthcare IT product automatically and prepares the report.
+In automated testing, testers write the script (code) in an automated testing tool which later tests the healthcare IT product automatically and prepares the report.

 5) Healthcare compliance specialists

-Healthcare compliance is very important for every healthcare project.
 Multiple healthcare data privacy laws may apply to your healthcare product which you have to adhere to.

 The compliance specialist ensures you are addressing all technical and administrative requirements of applicable data privacy laws.

 He carries out a detailed compliance audit to identify any privacy gaps.
-He documents everything related to compliance.

-And most importantly, a healthcare compliance specialist facilitates you to avoid any data breach with defined privacy and security policies.
+Most importantly, a healthcare compliance specialist facilitates you to avoid any data breach with defined privacy and security policies.

 Our other useful resources: